anxiety disorders

 -

 We will work together to determine what the best approach for your concerns will be.
-Any practice work will be gradual and consistent with your personal goals.
+Practice work will be gradual and consistent with your personal goals, though all exposure based therapies are designed to be challenging.